cuonggt/zzh/readme.md

 - Have too many server credentials to remember
 - Feel hard to use SSH config file
-- Wanna easier to connect to your servers using your favorite terminal
+- Wanna connect easier to your servers using your favorite terminal

 Don't worry, `zzh` is for you!